S7evenCalevra/Terraform_Modules/README.md

 # terraform-azure-rg-module
 The repository explains about module and versioning mechanism.

-##Environement Structure
+##Structure

 ![](terraform-multiple-environments-directories.webp)